Noah: The Advent of Grace

 This article deals with Noah and his times and discusses the enlightened principle of Grace (Favor).

 It is soon after ‘the fall’ that we observe man’s attempt to reestablish a relationship with God, and God with man.
-Through the righteousness of Abel (Righteous Abel) God’s new plan for restoration has begun.
-When Abel’s life is taken, Seth then replaces Abel (Gn.
+Through the righteousness of Abel (Righteous Abel) God’s new plan for restoration begins.
+Seth then replaces Abel (Gn.
 4.25) and assumes the mantle of righteousness.*

 Noah has been given grace (Gn.
 6.8) because even amid giants (6.4) and a building corruption, Noah has maintained the integrity of his family lineage.* He did not mix with pagan societies and beliefs.